arcta/server-setup/README.md

 sudo update-rc.d notebook defaults 99
 </pre>

-For nodeJS persistence we optout PM2 module https://github.com/Unitech/pm2 vs. older and less capable 'forever'.
+For nodeJS persistence we optout PM2 module https://github.com/Unitech/pm2.

 Reboot the system to make sure services are upstart pesistent as expected: sudo reboot

-If all is fine, the result of sudo netstat -tulpn after reboot will have all the following entries present:
+If all is fine, the result of sudo netstat -tulpn after reboot should have all the following entries present:

 <pre>
 tcp         127.0.0.1:27017         0.0.0.0:*           LISTEN      .../mongod